NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

 Some guardrails have very different format of `matching_scores` config, in each guardrail's description we have added an example to show how `matching_scores` has been implemented for that guardrail.
+PII has some more advanced config like `contextual_rules` and `enabled_types`, more details can be read in the PII section given below.

 The config for the guardrails has to be defined separately for both input and output side, as shown in the above example.